Reading Time: 3 minutes

 Floods and cyclones are the most common natural disasters in Bangladesh, a low-lying country situated in a delta.
 Naturally, the country has had to adapt.

 Existing challenges are worsening however, with the rising impacts of climate change.
-Cyclones have intensified – severe cyclonic storms are affecting Bangladesh every year.
+Cyclones have intensified – every year, severe cyclonic storms uproot millions of people’s lives.

-Last year, Bangladeshi coasts were hit by a super cyclone, uprooting the lives of 2.6 million people.
-The year before that, Cyclone Fani had wind gusts of up to 127mph, affecting thousands of people.
-Cyclone Titli, in 2018, caused landslides in southern Bangladesh, killing at least four people.
+Bangladeshi coasts were hit by a super cyclone in 2020, uprooting the lives of 2.6 million people.
+The year before that, Cyclone Fani – with gusts of 127mph – caused damages worth USD 4.5 million.
+In 2018, Cyclone Titli, caused landslides in southern Bangladesh, killing at least four people.

 As climatic impacts worsen, approaches which worked before may not address the increased risk and vulnerability for people who live in climatic hotspots.
 The existing multipurpose cyclone shelters can accommodate 5.1 million people, leaving 15 million people in the coastal areas vulnerable to storms.